talkiq/gcloud-aio/.github/CONTRIBUTING.rst

-generateable into both module trees and runnable without asyncio (though there are some conversion scripts we run to make things a bit more ergonomic -- you're generally safe to write standard asyncio code and rely on the conversation script).
+generateable into both module trees and runnable without asyncio (though there are some conversion scripts we run to make things a bit more ergonomic -- you're generally safe to write standard asyncio code and rely on the conversion script).
 Feel free to ping a maintainer if you're having issues with this!

 To build and test against the ``gcloud-rest`` projects, you can run: